 A few examples of the kinds of employers and entry-level positions that would satisfy work experience requirements for a master’s program in data science might include:

-Entry Level Data Analyst at ConsultNet in Phoenix – Data Analyst works with a team to review suspicious banking transactions, analyze the trends in transaction history, and write up narratives for company executives to forward to cooperating banking institutions.
+Entry Level Data Analyst at ConsultNet in Phoenix – Data Analyst works with a team to review suspicious banking transactions, analyze historical trends in transactions, and write up narratives for company executives to forward to banking institution clients.

 Data Engineer at American Express in Phoenix – Data engineer will create data structures and databases, build and enhance the database structure, work with database analysts, administrators, and architects, and facilitate improvements across all company levels by presenting pertinent information to management.

-Bridge Programs and Massive Open Online Course (MOOC) Options for Master’s Programs Applicants Who Do Not Meet Admission Criteria
+Bridge Programs and Massive Open Online Course (MOOC) Options for Master’s Program Applicants Who Do Not Meet Admission Criteria

 - Fundamental bridge programs, including courses in linear algebra, algorithms and analysis of algorithms, and data structures